fahimmahmoodmir/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/service-implementation.md

 #### Send Conversation Events

-An Event describes content sent by a brand's consumer in a conversation.
-This endpoint sends bot responses against the received consumer messages.
+This endpoint will receive events on consumer messages and conversation changes. sends bot responses against the received consumer messages.
 The expected responses are described in the [Basic Content](third-party-bots-custom-endpoint-basic-content.html) and [Advance features](third-party-bots-custom-endpoint-advanced-features.html) sections.